Some interview questions are designed to put you on the spot, but few are as intimidating as “Why should we hire you?”

 1. Demonstrate your knowledge of the company and its needs

-If you want to impress hiring managers, you need to be able to demonstrate knowledge about the company you’re applying to.
+You need to be able to demonstrate knowledge about the company you’re applying to.
 Answers like “you’re hiring a sales associate and I have extensive sales experience” won’t be convincing.

 Just like when answering “Why do you want to work here?“, you should use specifics about the company in your answer by discussing the company’s history, vision, or current position in the market.
 This shows the hiring manager that you’re truly interested in the position and have the knowledge base you need for the role.